paulhampson/smart-coaster-fw/TASK NOTES.md

     * ~~Day length (?) / day resets at HH:MM / achieve daily target by HH:MM~~
         * Day start? / end
     * ~~clear history~~
+        * confirmation screen - long press to confirm, fill bar to indicate to user
     * Target is minimum or maximum (decides which way is over/under consumption)
     * (?)
 Reset current consumption -> puts directly back on the target 'flight path'
     * Large consumption threshold (to ask if new cup)